-Despite being a publicly listed company, RA entered into a $200 million private funding round earlier in June, as Novavax was in need of capital.
-RA’s expertise and value-creation in the sector quickly materialized, as shares have more than tripled since.
+Despite being a publicly listed company, RA Capital entered into a $200 million private funding round earlier in June, as Novavax was in need of capital.
+RA Capital’s expertise and value-creation in the sector quickly materialized, as shares have more than tripled since.

 Moderna, Inc. (MRNA)

-Moderna has been occupying the investing headlines over the past few months, as the company is seemingly making rapid progress when it comes to a COVID-19 vaccine.
+Moderna has been occupying the investing headlines over the past few months, due to the rollout of its COVID-19 vaccine.
 The company has been publicly listed for nearly two years, in which period shares have rewarded investors with multi-bagger returns.
 RA Capital invested in the company back in 2015, at a fraction of its current valuation.

 Pandion Therapeutics Holdco LLC (PAND)

 Finally, the fund participated in Pandion’s Series B round of $80 million.
 The biotech company went public just months after, at a valuation nearly six times higher than its private funding.
-Considering that the company is missing from RA’s latest 13f holdings, the hedge fund booked a quick multi-bagger profit in a matter of months.
+Considering that the company is missing from RA Capital’s latest 13F holdings, the hedge fund booked a quick multi-bagger profit in a matter of months.

 RA Capital Management is a special hedge fund.
-While the fund’s public-equity returns may seem weak, its actual returns should be much higher, derived froth investing in healthcare companies before they go public.
-Mr. Kolchinsky and his team are true value-creation experts with deep industry know-how.
-Hence, investors are likely to find several hidden gems in Ra’s equity portfolio.
-Keep in mind, however, that a relatively high familiarity and experience must be possessed by retail investors too before investing in the very risky biotech industry.
+While the fund’s public-equity returns may seem depressed, its actual returns should be much higher, derived from investing in healthcare companies before they go public.
+Mr. Kolchinsky and his team are true value-creation experts with deep industry knowledge.